MichuuMichuu18/Tenebra-Shaders/README.md

 - Volumetric light / god rays

 ## Known issues
 - Shadow filtering darkens sun/moon light
-  *(this may haunt me forever)*
 - Translucent objects can be brigter in some scenarios
 - PCSS shadows are costly when faraway geometry (e.g., mountains) casts shadow
+- Cloud shading does not respond correctly to the sun’s screen-space position